 Along the cliff path, horses graze in adjoining fields and gorse blossoms add splashes of yellow.
 There are few wooden stiles to climb over and the track can get muddy, but it’s an easy walk.
 When you reach the end of the track, you can wander along Broad Strand Beach to the next cliff path.
 Or for a shorter return journey, turn right and follow the road back to Courtmacsherry Village.

 6.8 kms / Approx 1 hour – 1.15 / Easy

-If you’re looking for a walk near the city centre, the Hop Island path is a lovely choice.
+If you’re looking for walks around Cork City, the Hop Island path is a lovely choice.
 A former railway line, it’s now a path that stretches from Rochestown to the pier in Passage West.
 You can park near the turnoff to Hop Island and follow the path that runs alongside Lough Mahon.
 If you’re a runner, the smooth, flat surface makes this route ideal.

 Blackrock Castle Loop

 Approx 8 kms / Approx 1.5 hours / Easy

 One of the most popular walks near Cork City, the Blackrock Castle Loop is great for runners and walkers.
 Just a short distance from the city centre, this path has views out over the harbour.
 Start at the car park near Blackrock Castle.
 For the first three kilometres, the route runs along the water’s edge.
 After that, you can either turn and head back in the same direction or join up with what was once an old railway line.